Logging

 driver = webdriver.Chrome(executable_path="D:\\chromedriver.exe", service_args=["--verbose", "--log-path=D:\\qc1.log"])

-Start chromedriver in the command prompt/terminal with verbose logging using the flags:
+Start ChromeDriver in the terminal with verbose logging, using the following flags:

 --verbose --log-path=chromedriver.log